victoralvelais/tiktok-collections/README.md

 $ python -m playwright install
 $ pip install -r requirements.txt
 ```

-If you get permission errors, try using `sudo` or using a virtual environment.

 ## Usage
 Run the main script to capture your TikTok session data and fetch collections: